 HOUSE RULE: In addition to their other benefits and for the purposes of roleplaying, the Cult Background interacts with the Influence System on Liberation MUSH in an identical fashion to the Contacts Background.
 Which means that if you want to use your Cult dots as Contacts, they must be set up as such in your +notes.

 Either through some illicit connection, or through your own cleverness, you have access to highly specialized equipment not available through standard channels.
-Unlike Armory (which represents a collection of more mundane weaponry), your character’s highly individualized Equipment can range from the relatively simple (silver bullets) or rare and hard to get (a stolen ‘ray gun’ from a ‘mage’).
+Unlike Armory (which represents a collection of more mundane weaponry), your character’s highly individualized Equipment can range from the relatively simple (silver bullets) or rare and hard to get (Pentex prototypes).
 You begin the game with this equipment, but when it’s gone, whether used up, lost, stolen, or destroyed, you cannot replace it except through roleplaying as determined by your Director.
 (You will not have to spend experience points to raise Equipment again, but how long it takes to re-supply is entirely the Director’s prerogative.)

 There is no limit on the number of Equipment dots you can purchase.
 Provided you have the relevant Abilities or the right connections, Equipment might be used to represent standard pieces of equipment with slightly better stats, such as an extra dice of damage or better range.

-• One minor item: Equipment may include two or three silver bullets, quality Kevlar vests, street-level drugs, etc.
+• A simple item: Equipment may include two or three silver bullets, healing herbs, pepper spray, a sword, Kevlar vests, street-level drugs, gas mask, an unlicensed firearm, etc.

-••••• One unique item: High-tech experimental firearms, magical crystal balls, Pentex prototypes and untraceable poisons fatal to supernatural creatures such as Garou are possible.
+••••• One unique item: High-tech experimental firearms, Pentex prototypes and untraceable poisons fatal to supernatural creatures such as Garou are possible.

 Fame (Influence Background)